w3f/Grants-Program/applications/grant_management_webapp2.md

 - Front-end: HTML5, CSS3, JavaScript (React)
 - Back-end: Node.js (Express.js)
 - Database: MongoDB
-- Authentication and Authorization: Github (github apps)
+- Authentication and Authorization: Github (github oAuth)
 ### Ecosystem Fit
 The W3F grants program is growing by the day.
 It is quite a hassle for the grants committee to browse the Grant Program Repositories.
-This application aims to achieve two things: 1.
-Consolidate releveant information from the Grant Program Repos; 2.
-Provide Github Actions functionality to deal with the process of the Grant Program within the app itself.
+This application aims to achieve two things:
+1. Consolidate releveant information from the Grant Program Repos
+2. Provide Github Actions functionality to deal with the process of the Grant Program within the app itself.
 ## Team :busts_in_silhouette:
 ### Team members
 - Rahul Saharan (Team Lead)
 - Jatin Sehgal (Frontend)
 - Shweta Saini (Backend)
 - Shaurya Awasthi (Tester)
-- Amit Kumar Yadav (Blockchain)
 ### Contact
 - **Contact Name:** Karan Chopra
 - **Contact Email:** karan.chopra@antiersolutions.com